 If you are accepted into the New Work Series, there will be an information session/meet-and-greet on a date to be determined.
 There will be snacks.

 The following must be read and accepted in order to apply to the New Work Series:

 Each production is responsible for casting, director, musicians or recorded music.
 Please include collaborator information with submission, if available.
-The New Work Series is a workshop production.
-Union and non-union performers are encouraged to apply.
-EAT can make introductions to EAT directors, actors, and other artists if you are seeking personnel to work on your production.
+The New Work Series is a work in progress presentation.
+EAT can make introductions to EAT directors, actors, and other artists if you are seeking personnel to work on your presentation.
 EAT cannot guarantee that its company personnel will accept work offered.